Dogs on Murlough Beach, Newcastle, County Down.

 If your dog loves to run around and stretch its legs or is fond of a tennis ball then make sure to visit the outdoor exercise area where dogs are allowed to roam free from their leads.

-For a full list of dog friendly accommodation in Northern Ireland check out Discover Northern Ireland’s Pet-Friendly Properties and get booking your next walking break with your dog.
+For a list of dog friendly accommodation in Northern Ireland, check out our pet-friendly accommodation pageand get booking your next walking break with your dog.